 - Palmitoleic acid is one of the monounsaturated fatty acids

-- Typical examples of polyunsaturated fatty acids are omega-3 (like alpha-linolenic acid) and omega-6 (like linoleic acid)
+- Typical examples of polyunsaturated fatty acids are Omega-3 (such as alpha-linolenic acid) and Omega-6 (such as linoleic acid)

-Palmitoleic acid is contained, for example, in sea buckthorn pulp oil (see our FIVE facial oil for dry skin ).
-It supports skin regeneration and ensures a uniform, even complexion by reducing discolouration.
+Palmitoleic acid is contained, for example, in sea buckthorn pulp oil (see our FIVE facial oil regeneration ).
+It supports skin regeneration and ensures a uniform, even complexion by reducing discoloration.

-Linoleic acid plays this role for an intact skin protection barrier
+Linoleic acid plays this role in ensuring an intact skin protective barrier

 Linoleic acid is an important building block for the skin's own lipid matrix.
-If there is too little linoleic acid, this affects the functions of the skin barrier.
-The content of linoleic acid in the top layer of skin is usually reduced in people with a disturbed barrier function (e.g. neurodermatitis).
-A lack of linoleic acid has a direct impact on the permeability of the skin's protective barrier 1 .
+If there is too little linoleic acid, it affects the functions of the skin barrier.
+The content of linoleic acid in the top layer of skin is usually reduced in people with a disturbed barrier function (such as neurodermatitis).
+A deficiency of linoleic acid has a direct impact on the permeability of the skin's protective barrier 1 .

-Black cumin oil is a skin and face oil with a particularly high content of linoleic acid - the latter makes up more than 50% of the fatty acids it contains!
-In our FIVE Face Oil Balance, we combine black cumin seed oil with jojojabo oil – another powerful skin care product.
+Black cumin oil is a skin and facial oil with a particularly high content of linoleic acid - the latter makes up more than 50% of the fatty acids it contains!
+In our FIVE Facial Oil Balance we combine the oil from black cumin seeds with jojoja oil – another potent skin caress.

-Contrary to what its name might suggest, jojoba oil is actually a wax.
-Its composition is similar to that of human sebum 1 and is responsible for its regenerating and wound-healing properties .
-Jojoba oil contains vitamin D, vitamin E and vitamin A 5 .
-Vitamin E is a natural antioxidant that not only has a cell-protecting effect, but also gives the oil its good shelf life and stability by protecting it from oxidation.
+Contrary to what its name suggests, jojoba oil is actually a wax.
+Its composition is similar to that of human skin sebum 1 and is responsible for its regenerating and wound-healing properties .
+Jojoba oil contains vitamin D, vitamin E and vitamin A5.
+Vitamin E is a natural antioxidant that not only has a cell-protecting effect, but also gives the oil its good shelf life and stability by protecting against oxidation.

 - ensures silky-soft skin without leaving a greasy, oily film,